Manitoba's Wild Kingdom

-Manitoba's Wild Kingdom were a heavy metal and punk rock band based in New York City.
-They were formed in 1986, and most recently performed in 2008.
+Manitoba's Wild Kingdom were an American heavy metal and punk rock band based in New York City.
+They were formed in 1986 and most recently performed in 2008.
 The band included members of the New York punk band The Dictators and was one of the few musical groups Sandy Pearlman ever signed to his short-lived record label, Popular Metaphysics.